tkrclient/pygames-chat/README.md

 - Multiple chatrooms support
 - Spam detection and blocking support
 - Should work with reverse proxy, or direct

-To Do:
-- Will make chatrooms easy to add or remove using data/chatrooms.txt
+- Chatrooms easy to add or remove using data/chatrooms.txt

 ## Chat Example